Clinging

 Let go of what?

 Let go of everything … pain, pleasure, happiness, bliss, anger, sadness, brilliance, the past, the future, worries, dreams, aspirations.
 For the time you’re meditating, let go of everything.
+It doesn’t matter if it’s pleasurable or not – let it go.
 That’s the practice.

 A thought arises?